American-Institutes-for-Research/EdSurvey_A_Users_Guide/_book/08-models.md

 <img src="08-models_files/figure-html/lm_effort_plot-1.png" width="672" />

-This plot provides a visual comparison of the fitted values from the linear model and the observed student effort scores.
+Figure 1 provides a visual comparison of the fitted values from the linear model and the observed student effort on this test.
+The figure uses jittered dots to show how students are distributed across the effort categories.
+The blue dots represent the individual student effort scores, while the red line indicates the fitted values calculated by the linear model.
+The line has a slight downward slope, consistent with the negative coefficient of the composite variable in the regression output.
+This suggests that students with higher mathematics composite scores tend to report slightly lower effort on the math test.

 ##  Quantile Regression Analysis with `rq.sdf`
 The `rq.sdf` function computes an estimate on the tau-th conditional quantile function of the response, given the covariates, as specified by the formula argument.
 Similar to `lm.sdf`, the function presumes a linear specification for the quantile regression model (i.e., the formula defines a model that is linear in parameter).
 Jackknife is the only applicable variance estimation method used by the function.